archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 ### Running Jupyter Notebooks

+If you want to run a Jupyter notebook, you should add `-p 8899:8888` to the `docker_args` option in your `.runconfigs`.
+This exposes port `8888` on the container to port `8899` on the host.

-If you want to run a Jupyter notebook on GPU 1 using the cores 0 to 7, you can run:
+Then, you can run the container with the following command (e.g., on GPU 1 using the cores 0 to 7):

 ```text
 run-docker 1 0-7 jupyter notebook --ip=0.0.0.0 --no-browser
 ```

-Please, remind that you need to add `-p 8899:8888` to the `docker_args` in the `.runconfigs` file to expose port `8888` from the container to port `8899` on the host.
-In this way, you can access the Jupyter notebook from your browser at `http://<westworld-ip-address>:8899/?token=...`.
+Now, you can access the Jupyter notebook from your browser at `http://<server-ip-address>:8899/?token=...`.
 You can find the `token` in the output of the `run-docker` command.

+## Extending your Docker Image
+This guide helped you set up a simple Docker image, which is already enough in most situations.

+Should you need further customization, you can check out the following repo with a more complete Docker template: [https://github.com/PCudrano/docker_template](https://github.com/PCudrano/docker_template)

+You'll find that this image sets up a user with your same privileges in your docker container.
+This is needed if you need to access shared folders on the servers (e.g., shared datasets).
+Additionally, this image allows you to specify further apt packages you require through a specific file `apt_requirement.txt`, so that you ideally will never need to modify the Dockerfile directly.